jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

   }
 </script>

-Weird huh?
+Weird, huh?
 You wouldn't expect something like `rotate(0)`, which is equivalent to `none`, to completely change how the animation works, but this is happening entirely as designed in the CSS spec.

 Let's dig into why.